Dusty Rhodes: Illness and death

 In his later years, Rhodes suffered from kidney disease.

-On June 10, 2015, paramedics responded to Rhodes' home in Orlando, Florida, after getting a call reporting that he had fallen.
+On June 10, 2015, paramedics responded to Rhodes's home in Orlando, Florida, after getting a call reporting that he had fallen.
 They drove him to a nearby hospital, where he died the next day at the age of 69 from the effects of kidney failure.
 Rhodes was cremated, and his ashes were spread in November 2015 by his son Dustin on a ranch that Rhodes loved to visit.

 At the 2015 Money in the Bank pay-per-view event, a ten-bell salute was given in honor of Rhodes, with the entire WWE roster and the McMahon family on the entrance ramp.
 The next night on Raw, they honored him with a video tribute and a special after Raw on the WWE Network.
 At the NXT tapings following his death, he was honored with another ten-bell salute.

 Legacy

 Rhodes has been called one of the best wrestlers in history, praising his charisma and interview skills.
 His "Hard Times" promo has been labeled as one of the best interviews in pro wrestling.
-According to Jim Cornette, his NWA World title reigns were of short length since he wasn't what NWA was looking for in a champion, but not winning the title would hurt his credibility.
+According to Jim Cornette, his NWA World title reigns were of short length since he was not what NWA was looking for in a champion, but not winning the title would hurt his credibility.

 Since Rhodes worked as a backstage producer in WCW, he helped several wrestlers with their careers.
-Diamond Dallas Page, who has in turn helped Rhodes' son Cody with his career, and Missy Hyatt in particular have praised Rhodes' influence on their respective careers.
+Diamond Dallas Page, who has in turn helped Rhodes's son Cody with his career, and Missy Hyatt in particular have praised Rhodes's influence on their respective careers.
 During his late years, Rhodes became a trainer in WWE's development territory NXT, where several wrestlers like Kevin Owens, Becky Lynch, and the tag team FTR, praised his lessons.

 In August 2015, WWE's NXT introduced the Dusty Rhodes Tag Team Classic, a tag team tournament in honor of Rhodes.
 The tournament has been held annually since, with a women's version added in 2021.

-All Elite Wrestling named their "Go Position" (best known as the Gorilla Position), "The Dusty Position" after him on October 16, 2019.
+All Elite Wrestling named their "Go Position" (best known as the Gorilla Position), "The Dusty Position", after him on October 16, 2019.

 In the promo room of the WWE Performance Center, where Rhodes would teach promo classes, there is a puppet of Rhodes hanging on the equipment, symbolizing that he is still there, watching the students.

 New Jack, the controversial ECW wrestler, cited Dusty as his favorite wrestler growing up.

+The characters of Steve and Marcy Rhodes on the sitcom Married With Children were named in honor of Rhodes.